robmoffat/k9/about.md

 ---
-layout:page
+layout: page
 title: About
 ---

 Kite9 is software experiment and also a consultancy.
 Please get in touch and have a chat with us.
-Especially if it&#8217;s something about diagrams.
+Especially if it's something about diagrams.

-Or email: **support (at) kite9.com**
+Email: **support (at) kite9.com**

 Twitter: **@bobm_kite9**